Anushka-codergirl/c-programming-blog/content/blog/StructureAndUnion/index.md

 ### Structures

 Structure is user defined data type that allows us to hold different kinds of data items.
+It is a collection of logically related variables referenced under one name.
 Structures are used to represent a record.

 #### Structure within structure